Surface Chemistry and Catalysis

 Introduction

-Surface chemistry is the study of the chemical and physical phenomena that occur at the interface between two phases, typically a solid and a gas or liquid.
-Catalysis is the process of increasing the rate of a chemical reaction by the addition of a substance called a catalyst, which is not consumed in the reaction.
+Surface chemistry is the study of chemical and physical phenomena occurring at the interface between two phases, typically a solid and a gas or liquid.
+Catalysis is the process of increasing the rate of a chemical reaction by adding a substance called a catalyst, which is not consumed in the reaction.

 Basic Concepts